 \subsection{Coordinates}

 We will work in four spacetime dimensions although it is trivial to see that results hold in other dimensions.
-We use mostly minus convention for Minkowki metric.
-In Hamiltonian approach we will be using light-cone coordinates $u=t-r$, $v=t+r$ and $x^a$ are the coordinates on sphere.
-Metric is given by
+We use mostly minus convention for the Minkowki metric.
+In Hamiltonian approach we use use light cone coordinates $u=t-r$, $v=t+r$ and $x^a$ are the coordinates on the sphere.
+The metric is given by

 with